harvidsen/teach/pynix/README.md

 ## Editable mode
 - Now if we refactor our package and want to change our motivational message.
 It doesn't change?
+- Use shellHook to "install" package in "editable mode"